Zylon/Tools/README.md

 #Custom Reactions tool for NadekoBot
 Another little tool that'll let you add custom reactions trough a little window (for now), the program has to be placed inside `NadekoBot.v*.**\data` (where the config.json file is located)

+#Installer for NadekoBot
+I'm currently trying to make an installer for Nadeko, It's only in Alpha right now because it isn't stable and only downloads the installation files. *(for now)*

+**Heads up**
+If you are gonna try this installer, don't do other stuff like typing or actively changing window focus as this will result in the script crashing and not moving forward.